OzoneAsai/slide-local-clock/README.md

 Your saved settings will be read from the same data directory used in development, so preferences carry over to the packaged app.

+The build scripts also fetch the **Kaisei Decol** font automatically.
+This font is bundled into `public/fonts` so the app can display text offline even if Google Fonts is unreachable.

 ### Dependency notes

 The build uses recent versions of Electron and electron-builder.
 Some